HichamMourad/azuresetup/README.md

 - The content being added is from the following repository:  https://github.com/ansible-cloud/azure-demos

-Please customize any Extra Vars as needed for your environmnet.
+Please customize any Job Template **extra vars** as needed for your environmnet.

 Enjoy this sample content.